 "Preserve Maine Waters" Stickers

-Beginning 2008, the purchase of a new sticker for owners of Maine-registered watercraft is automatically combined with the watercraft registration fee.
+In 2008, the purchase of a new sticker for owners of Maine-registered watercraft was automatically combined with the watercraft registration fee.
 The sticker, which now reads Stop Aquatic Hitchhikers -- Preserve Maine Waters and is physically attached to the Maine watercraft registration, has been required since 2002 for all motorized watercraft on inland waters.

 Owners of non-Maine registered boats will continue to be required to purchase and affix a separate nonresident sticker.
 Neither type of owner sees new or additional costsjust an automatically combined cost for owners of Maine-registered watercraft.